unovue/radix-vue/docs/content/3.components/alert-dialog.md

 # Alert Dialog

 A modal dialog that interrupts the user with important content and expects a response.
+:br
 ::demo-preview
----
-tabs : [{
-  name: 'app.vue',
-  content: ''
-}, {
-  name: 'tailwind.config.js',
-  content: ''
-}]
----
 #previewSlot
   :alert-dialog
 #codeSlot